rqchao/cs182-project/README.md

 These notebooks were run on a set of 8GB GPUs and should take a couple of hours to execute completely.

 ### Validating the Results
 After running the experiments, you can validate the results by comparing the generated graphs and outputs with those in the `outputs` directory.
-The graphs and output metrics should be comparable to ours with reasonable if the experiments are executed correctly.
-Given constraints we were unable to save weights.
+The graphs and output metrics should be comparable to ours with reasonable accuracy if the experiments are executed correctly.
+We generally saved our data and and re-graphed them using the scripts in the `graphing` library, but this was purely for formatting purposes.
+Given constraints, we were unable to save weights.

 ## Support
 For any queries or issues, please contact us at rqchao@berkeley.edu, or any of the other listed authors.